Effective date: April 14, 2003

 We reserve the right to change this notice at any time.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in the hospital.
 The notice will contain on the first page the effective date.
 Revised copies of this notice will be available at your next visit.

 If you believe your privacy rights have been violated, you may file a complaint with the facility or with the Secretary of the U.S. Department of Health and Human Services.
-To file a complaint with the facility, contact the privacy officer, Compliance and Legal Department, Central Florida Health, 600 East Dixie Avenue, Leesburg, FL 34748.
+To file a complaint with the facility, contact the privacy officer, Compliance and Legal Department, UF Health Central Florida, 600 East Dixie Avenue, Leesburg, FL 34748.
 All complaints must be submitted in writing and you will not be penalized or retaliated against for filing a complaint.

 Organized healthcare arrangement

-Central Florida Health, the independent contractor members of its medical staff (including your physician) and other healthcare providers affiliated with CFHA have agreed, as permitted by law, to share your health information among themselves for purposes of your treatment, payment or healthcare operations.
+UF Health Central Florida, the independent contractor members of its medical staff (including your physician) and other healthcare providers affiliated with UF Health Central Florida have agreed, as permitted by law, to share your health information among themselves for purposes of your treatment, payment or healthcare operations.
 This enables us to better address your healthcare needs.